microsoft/FactoryOrchestrator/README.md

 4) FactoryOrchestratorService - A .NET Core Executable project for FactoryOrchestratorService.exe, the FactoryOrchestrator server implementation.
 5) FactoryOrchestratorApp - A .NET UWP app project for FactoryOrchestratorApp.exe, the UWP used to communicate with FactoryOrchestratorService and run UI tests.

+This solution also contains an example .NET executable project which interacts with FactoryOrchestratorService (ClientSample), and a currently private fork of the IpcServiceFramework by Jacques Kang.

 # Usage
 FactoryOS images can automatically include the FactoryOrchestrator UWP and Service via the Microsoft.FactoryTestFrameworkUWP_8wekyb3d8bbwe optional AppX and FACTORY_TEST_FRAMEWORK_SERVICE Microsoft Feature.